 Content warnings - If your website is showing sensitive content, a splash page is the best time to issue a disclaimer before your users view anything.

 UX design principles - It is of utmost importance to meet all requirements for the best user experience on a website.
 Use prompts to tell the user to turn the sound on, leverage Flash Player, or run the website on a specific browser where necessary.
-All this will ensure that the splash page fulfils its intended purpose.
+All this will ensure that the website splash page fulfils its intended purpose.

 A landing page is bigger and has a single very important purpose: to increase conversions at the lowest possible expense.
-As a result, the characteristics and process of creating a landing page are quite different from that of a splash page.
+As a result, the characteristics and process of creating a landing page are quite different from that of a splash landing page.
 They include, but are not limited to:

 A high-converting landing page is a game-changer to any business.
 A landing page that attracts more customers makes running social media ads, PPC ads, and email campaigns a whole lot easier.
 And, as any business owner knows, running campaigns is vital to introduce new clientele to your business.